c3kay/hoyolab-rss-feeds/CONTRIBUTING.md

 Before submitting, make sure your code is...

 - in the black format
-- type hinted (parameters and returns)
+- type checked (with mypy)
-- documented (docstrings and comments)
+- documented (docstrings and comments are sufficient)
 - well tested
 - in a dedicated branch